sithmel/jsonaut/README.md

 ...
 ```

+Note: _There is an extremely rare corner case where the parser doesn't work as expected: when a json consists in a **single number and no trailing spaces**.
+In that case it is necessary to add a trailing space to make it work correctly!_

 ### maxDepth and isMaxDepthReached

 In some cases you would like to group more values together.
 You can do this limiting the depth of the parsing: